 These might include an unusually short, thick and/or stiff tail, and as 'thickened' or stiff paws or 'fused' leg joints.

 This condition is called congenital osteodystrophy and is most often seen when two cats with the 'folded' ears are bred together.

 A cat who carries one gene for the folded ear is referred to as being 'fd' and will have straight ears.

 If it carries two genes for this trait it's an 'Fd' and will have folded ears.

 That's why responsible breeders only breed Folded to Straight pairs, or 'outcross' to American Shorthair and the British Shorthair (the only allowable outcross).

 It is possible that those without the genetic folded ears may have an above-average tendency towards developing arthritis in later life, but currently there is not sufficient evidence to say that this is a definite finding.

-Careful breeding practices have given this adorable cat a 'new lease on life' and overall, Scottish Folds are now a healthy and vigorous breed.
+Overall careful breeding practices have given this adorable cat a new lease on life and Scottish Folds are now a generally healthy and vigorous breed.

 Which is actually very appropriate, given that their very first ancestor was a robust Scottish farm cat!